SS Cufic (1904)

+In 1900, she was sold to the Leyland Line and, after the company was taken over by the International Mercantile Marine Company, she passed to the ownership of the White Star Line in 1904, along with her sister ship, and was renamed Cufic.
+During World War I, she served as a troop transport ship.

+The Cufic remained with White Star until 1924, when she was sold to Italian ownership and renamed Antartico then Maria Guilia until being scrapped in 1932.

 Design and construction

 The American was launched at Belfast on 8 August 1895, and delivered to the West India and Pacific Steamship Company on 8 October.
 She was principally a cargo ship, but also had accommodation for 60 steerage passengers.
 She was powered by two triple-expansion steam engines which could propel the ship to a maximum service speed of 11 kn.